hadi93kg/warehouse-qr-system/README.md

 3. Scan QR to open product detail page
 4. Manage products in the dashboard

+## ⚠️ Important Note about Render Free Hosting
+The live demo is hosted on Render Free Tier.
+This service shuts down the server after a few minutes of inactivity, which resets the SQLite database.

+On a real VPS or paid hosting, data will remain persistent and will not be deleted.

+## 🚀 Possible Future Enhancements
+This project has a scalable structure and can be easily upgraded to a professional version.
+Some upgrade possibilities include:

+- User authentication & admin panel
+- Product categories
+- Stock In/Out system
+- Advanced analytics and charts
+- Migration to PostgreSQL for permanent data
+- Product image upload
+- Mobile-friendly API endpoints
+- PWA (offline-ready)
+- User role management (Admin / Staff)

+The current version is a simple demo suitable for portfolio and testing, and can be upgraded to an enterprise-grade warehouse system.

 ## 📦 Installation & Run
 `bash
 pip install -r requirements.txt